touhidhimuiux/touhidhimuiux/README.md

 # 👋 Hi, I’m Touhid Ara Himu

 I am a **Final-Year Computer Science & Engineering student** from **Bangladesh**, currently working as a **Research Member @ Quick Research Group** and **HXRLabs Scholar**.
-I am deeply passionate about building **human-centered, ethical, and intelligent systems** that bridge the gap between people and technology.
+I am deeply passionate about building **human-centered, Machine learning & Deep learning** that bridge the gap between people and technology.

-My core focus lies in **Human-Centered AI, Cybersecurity, and Intelligent Systems**, with a strong interest in designing technologies that are not only powerful but also **secure, transparent, and user-friendly**.I enjoy exploring and developing solutions in areas such as **Machine Learning, Human-AI Interaction, Network Security, and Healthcare Technology**.
+My core focus lies in **Human-Centered AI, Machine learning & Deep learning**, with a strong interest in designing technologies that are not only powerful but also **secure, transparent, and user-friendly**.I enjoy exploring and developing solutions in areas such as **Machine Learning, Human-AI Interaction,  and Healthcare Technology**.
 Alongside research, I also work on **Web Development and UI/UX Design**, where I focus on creating **clean, responsive, and user-centered digital experiences**.I have practical experience delivering **real-world web and UI/UX projects**, transforming ideas into functional applications through both academic and local client-based work.